WebOfTrust/keep/README.md

 Keep bundles together several moving parts:

-    * a JavaScript UI implemented in (MithrilJS)[link]
+* a JavaScript UI implemented in [MithrilJS](https://mithril.js.org)
 * a Pyinstaller wrapper around the Python implementation fo KERI called `ward` which serves the UI
 * an electron app that wraps the previous two

 ## Builds

 Keep can be built for the various participants in the vLEI ecosystem:

 * root-gar
 * external-gar
 * internal-gar
 * qar
 * lar

 ## Developing